technologiestiftung/kiezcolors/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Data
+You can find the data on Berlins [Geoportal (FIS-Broker)](https://fbinter.stadt-berlin.de/fb/)

+Search for: *ALKIS*

+Select *ALKIS Berlin (Amtliches Liegenschaftskatasterinformationssystem)*

+Then select *ALKIS Berlin Tatsächliche Nutzung* on the right to get the WFS Link to download the data.

+Or download directly via WFS: https://fbinter.stadt-berlin.de/fb/wfs/data/senstadt/s_wfs_alkis_tatsaechlichenutzungflaechen

+You will need to convert the data to GeoJSON format if you want to create the tiles for the map.

 ## Tile Creation

 The tiles we created with *tippecanoe* by running the following command: